The Hospital Club

 In 2017, the Hospital Club opened a second location in the former Redbury Hotel in Hollywood, California.
 In 2020, both clubs closed permanently due to the effects of the COVID-19 pandemic and other "extenuating circumstances".

 History

-The Hospital Club London was founded in 2004 by Microsoft co-founder Paul Allen through his investment company Vulcan Inc. and musician David A. Stewart (formerly of the band Eurythmics).
+The Hospital Club was founded in 2004 by the Microsoft co-founder Paul Allen, through his investment company Vulcan Inc., and the musician Dave Stewart of Eurythmics.

 For many years the building was home to St Paul's Hospital, first established in 1749.